WHO WE ARE

-The Ghana Pentecostal and Charismatic Council (GPCC) is a Faith Based Organisation and an the umbrella body of over 200 Pentecostal and Charismatic Christian church denominations and para-church organisations in Ghana, established since 1969 but registered and recognised as a legal entity in 1971 to pursue the unity of the body of Christ to propagate the gospel and to meet the spiritual and socio-economic needs of its members and Ghanaians in general.
+The Ghana Pentecostal and Charismatic Council (GPCC) is a faith-based organisation and the umbrella body of over 200 Pentecostal and Charismatic Christian church denominations and para-church organisations in Ghana.
+It was established in 1969 but registered and recognised as a legal entity in 1971 to pursue the unity of the body of Christ, to propagate the gospel and to meet the spiritual and socio-economic needs of its members and Ghanaians in general.

-Representing over 28% of the Christian Community in Ghana (2010 PHC), we are the largest Church Council in Ghana in terms of population and denomination members, with well-equipped offices in each of the ten regional capitals of Ghana.
-By this profile, we are well placed to serve as the lead prophetic voice, advocates and gatekeepers of our nation.
-We work with other sister church councils and partners to undertake a number of development initiatives in Ghana, with a unique advantage in Community Mobilisation for social action and development.
+Representing over 28% of the Christian Community in Ghana (2010 PHC), GPCC is the largest Church Council in Ghana in terms of population and denomination members.
+The Council is well placed to serve as the lead prophetic voice, advocate and gatekeeper of our nation.
+The GPCC works with other sister church councils and partners to undertake a number of development initiatives in Ghana.
+The Council has a unique advantage in community mobilisation for social action and development.